-Revenue.
-United States net product revenue for the quarter ended March 31, 2003 was \$3.4 million compared to \$5.8 million for the quarter ended March 31, 2002.
-We believe the decrease in revenue in the quarter ended March 31, 2002 is primarily due to wholesaler buying patterns.
-Based on information from our third party data resource providers, total unit demand for MUSE in the United States in the first quarter of 2003 decreased by only 5% as compared to the first quarter of 2002.
-We believe 2003 product revenue will be consistent with 2002 levels.
+We believe the decrease in revenues for the quarter ended June 30, 2003 is primarily due to wholesaler buying patterns.
+Based on information from our third party data resource providers, total unit demand for MUSE, from the three sectors listed above, through the first five months of 2003 decreased by only 5% as compared to the same period in 2002.